Table of Contents

 Finally, Florida law imposes damage caps in personal injury cases.
 These caps limit punitive damages to three times the amount of economic damages or $500,000, whichever is greater.

-Representing Clients in All Types of Personal Injury Cases throughout West Palm Beach
+We Represent Clients in All Types of Personal Injury Cases

-The West Palm Beach personal injury attorneys have experience representing clients with all kinds of personal injury claims, such as:
+Each West Palm Beach personal injury lawyer at Lawlor, White & Murphey has experience representing clients with all kinds of personal injury claims, such as:

 - Car Accidents in West Palm Beach